 Non-members of Hokutoh are welcome to join this event as well as participate in Japanese ceramic creation throughout the year.
 Availability is limited to select days.
 Prices vary.
-(The special Noyaki event starts at 10,000 yen and includes meals during the vigil.)
+(The special Noyaki event starts at 10,000 yen, though prices may vary.
+It includes light meals during the vigil.)
 Please note that the event, website, and staff interactions are only in Japanese.

 Hokutoh Pottery House is located near Honda Forest and the D.T.
 Suzuki Museum.
 On fair days in spring, summer and autumn, the gates to it and the surrounding Shofukoku Garden are open.
 Handcrafted items in the shop’s front gallery are available for sale.

 photos by Nik van der Giesen